| Flashed! | Stained! | |

 the lighter pieces by the U S Glass Co. are actually referred to as "Maiden's

-such as the TEXAS state pattern ca 1900 at left.
-An overall "wash" of stain such as the rose colored cov'd butter dish below left has highlights of gold decoration.
-The butter dish is in the U S Glass Co DELAWARE pattern ca 1899.
+Blush".
+An overall "wash" of stain such as the rose colored toothpick holder above has highlights of gold decoration.
 Many present day pattern glass folks refer to the painted gold decor on EAPG as "gold flashed" thus compounding the confusion of nomenclature. |

 The Bohemian tumbler at left, also a U S Glass product from ca 1899 combines the frosted or "camphor" look accentuated with colored staining.
 Glass authors prefer the term frosted or satin to "camphor" - a term made up by dealers who didn't know what to call their goods. |

-| The challenge for collectors and owners of stained EAPG pieces is to find pieces that retain close to the original condition of the stain AND to handle and clean them with a sensitivity that insures the delicate color application endures through many more generations. |
+The challenge for collectors and owners of stained EAPG pieces is to find pieces that retain close to the original condition of the stain AND to handle and clean them with a sensitivity that insures the delicate color application endures through many more generations. |

 a green